About Us

 One of our friendly bulls tests the new corral gates

-Thanks so much to the Red Ants Pants Foundation for believing in our dream and supporting our work.
-They awarded us a generous grant to purchase gates for our new corrals in 2014.
+Thank you to the Red Ants Pants Foundation for believing in our dream and supporting our work.
+They awarded us a generous grant to purchase gates for our new corrals.
 We are grateful we can provide a low-stress handling experience to our cattle with these modern, efficient corrals